 Numerous graduates of our program have succeeded in obtaining state licensure.
-Typically, they have facilitated this process by taking extra courses offered by other graduate programs at SIUE, such as social work and art therapy.
-Our program does not control the scheduling of these supplemental courses and can not guarantee their availability at any given time, but many of our students have taken these courses.
+Typically, they have facilitated this process by taking extra courses offered in other graduate programs.
+Often, students find these extra courses at graduate programs at SIUE, such as social work and art therapy.
+Sometimes, they find those extra courses at other universities.
+Our program does not control the scheduling of these extra courses and cannot guarantee their availability at any given time.

-For students interested in pursuing licensure, it's important to recognize that master's-level licensure is licensure as a counselor--typically a Licensed Professional Counselor (LPC) or Licensed Clinical Professional Counselor (LCPC), and that requirements for this license vary by state.
-Some graduates of our program have obtained such licensure in the past.
+For students interested in pursuing licensure with the degree they earn from our program, it is important to recognize that master's-level licensure is licensure as a counselor, typically a Licensed Professional Counselor (LPC) or Licensed Clinical Professional Counselor (LCPC), and that requirements for this license vary by state.
+Numerous graduates of our program have obtained such licensure in the past.
 If you think master's-level licensure is something you might pursue, it's important to educate yourself about what is required of you by state licensing boards.
 Each state typically has a Division of Professional Regulation (or some similarly titled agency) that provides licensing information, reviews license applications, and makes determinations on license applications.
-As each state has different criteria, it's important that you find out what each particular state requires for licensure.
+As each state uses different criteria, it's important that you find out what any particular state requires for licensure.
 In order to meet the requirements for licensure in a particular state, you may need to take additional courses beyond our program's requirements prior to graduation.
-Our program may not fulfill certain state requirements.

 General issues regarding Illinois State Licensure Requirements that our graduates have experienced in the past: